The Best Is Yet to Come (Grover Washington Jr. album)

-The Best Is Yet to Come is a 1982 studio album by American jazz musician Grover Washington Jr. released via Elektra label.
+The Best Is Yet to Come is a 1982 studio album by American jazz musician Grover Washington Jr., released via the Elektra label.
 The album includes his major hit "The Best Is Yet to Come" recorded with Patti LaBelle.

-Reception
+Critical reception

 A reviewer of Billboard wrote "When a musician of unassailable integrity, honesty and commitment makes a bold, adventurous statement about his art, what do you do?
 You believe him".
-Ron Wynn of AllMusic stated "On The Best Is Yet to Come, the title cut was a major R&B hit, with Patti Labelle doing vocals.
+Ron Wynn of AllMusic stated on "The Best Is Yet to Come", the title cut was a major R&B hit, with Patti Labelle doing vocals.
 The rest, unfortunately, is formulaic fusion".